Count the frequency that a value occurs in a dataframe column

 cat a

-I’d like to be able to return something like (showing unique values and frequency)
+I’d like to return something like the following which shows the unique values and their frequencies

 category freq